16.7. Platform-Specific Notes

 tested.
 You can work around that by doing

-Most Postgres developers just turn off SIP, though.
+Most PostgreSQL developers just turn off SIP, though.

 PostgreSQL for Windows can be built using MinGW, a Unix-like build environment for Microsoft operating systems, or using Microsoft's Visual C++ compiler suite.
-The MinGW build variant uses the normal build system described in this chapter; the Visual C++ build works completely differently and is described in Chapter 17 .
-It is a fully native build and uses no additional software like MinGW.
-A ready-made installer is available on the main PostgreSQL web site.
+The MinGW build procedure uses the normal build system described in this chapter; the Visual C++ build works completely differently and is described in Chapter 17 .

 The native Windows port requires a 32 or 64-bit version of Windows